|

 but has a locking strap that goes around your waist and is curved so it

-ice cream, and taking pictures at the same time.
+eating an ice cream, and taking pictures at the same time.

 Waist wallets are available in a number of styles

-tape.)
-Not too light a color though, as dirt will show - even on
+dirt will show - even on nylon.

 Get one that has at least three zippered (not velcro)

-and be the pocket at the back (against your body).
-This way if you leave
+money without folding and be the pocket at the back (against your body).

-it unzipped the pressure of it against you will likely keep your money and
+you will likely keep your money and credit cards in place even on Drop

-credit cards in place even on Drop Rides!
-Also, it would be harder for
+Rides!
+Also, it would be harder for pick-pockets to steal from this

-paper money be unfolded.
-With folded money, you must remove the entire wad
+money, you must remove the entire wad to make a purchase which can

-to make a purchase which can contribute to loss and it's an advertisement
+contribute to loss, and it's an advertisement to thieves.
+Unfolded bills

-to thieves.
-Unfolded bills can be riffled through and only the bill you
+can be riffled through and only the bill you require need be removed.

 One of the remaining two pockets can be used for a

-towelettes.
+moist towelettes.

 Get the type with double zipper pulls.
 These can be